ahmadzoubi99/halth-Insurance/README.md

 # HealthCare Subscription System

 This project is designed to facilitate health insurance subscriptions for individuals and families.
 Users can subscribe once and gain access to health insurance services.
-The README provides details on objectives, user roles, workflow diagrams, functional requirements, system overview, interface design, rules, and project details.
+The README provides essential information to understand and contribute to the project.

 ## 1. Introduction

 This project aims to streamline the process of subscribing to health organizations, providing health insurance through a one-time subscription.
-The README provides essential information to understand and contribute to the project.
+The README provides details on objectives, user roles, workflow diagrams, functional requirements, system overview, interface design, rules, project details, and technologies used.

 ## 2. Objectives